Mason Lohrei

-Mason Lohrei (/ˈloʊraɪ/; born January 17, 2001) is an American professional ice hockey defenseman currently playing for the Boston Bruins of the National Hockey League (NHL).
+Mason Lohrei (/ˈloʊraɪ/; born January 17, 2001) is an American professional ice hockey player who is a defenseman for the Boston Bruins of the National Hockey League (NHL).
 He previously played college ice hockey for Ohio State University in the National Collegiate Athletic Association (NCAA).
 He is the first player in NHL history to have been born in the state of Louisiana.

 Early life

 Lohrei was born in Baton Rouge while his father, David, was head coach of the East Coast Hockey League's Baton Rouge Kingfish.
 He moved with his family as a child first to Pennsylvania and then Wisconsin where he grew up.
-He attended Middleton High School in Middleton, Wisconsin but transferred after his freshman year to Culver Academies in Culver, Indiana.
+He attended Middleton High School in Middleton, Wisconsin, but transferred after his freshman year to Culver Academies in Culver, Indiana.
 As a sophomore at Culver, he made the decision to switch from forward to defense in order to get more playing time.

 Playing career

 Amateur

 Lohrei committed to playing college ice hockey for the Ohio State University during the 2021–22 season.
 Lohrei had an impressive first season with the Buckeyes, leading the team with 25 assists.
 As a result, he was named to the All-Big Ten Freshman Team.